SliferSkyd/airplane-shooting/README.md

 Initially, you have 5 health points and it will reset when you pass the current level.
 Each time being shot or colliding with an enemy, your health point is decreased by 1 and if it reaches 0, you will lose.

-There are two types of enemy.
+There are two types of enemies.
 Some of them will follow you no matter where you are and you can only avoid by kill them before being killed.
 Meanwhile, the rest simply move in a straight line.

 The boss (dragon) has 10 health points and it breathes 5 fireballs at once.
 Moreover, it heals 1 health point every 7 seconds.